Digidinc/Mydiv/coordination/handoffs/RIO_Handoff.md

 - Added documentation for issue and PR templates ✅
 - Created CONTRIBUTING.md with comprehensive guidelines ✅
 - Added documentation for contribution guidelines ✅
+- Created project board configuration and documentation ✅
+- Implemented label and milestone configurations with synchronization workflows ✅
+- Added README for .github directory configuration ✅

 ## Priorities